slazav/graphene/Readme.md

 Values from db2, db3, etc. are interpolated to points of db1 and printed in a single text table.
-For floating-point databases linear interpolation is used, for integer ones nearest values with smaller timestemps are printed.
+For floating-point databases linear interpolation is used, for integer ones nearest values with smaller timestamps are printed.

 ### Known problems

-- Linebreaks in text databases.
-You can put linebreaks in text database using the command line interface.
+- Line breaks in text databases.
+You can put line breaks in text database using the command line interface.
 In interactive mode it is not possible, because line breaks always mean starting of a new command.